okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 ## Confirm that your custom domain works

-Use the link that appears in the **Confirmation** section of the CNAME step to confirm that Okta is serving traffic over HTTPS (TLS) for your custom domain.
+Refer to the link that appears in the **Confirmation** section of the CNAME step.
+Open it to confirm that Okta is serving traffic over HTTPS (TLS) for your custom domain.

 > **Note:** It can take up to 15 minutes for the domain and certificate to be ready and testable.

 1. Click the link, for example, `https://login.example.com`.
 The Okta Sign-In page should appear.

 2. Back at the CNAME step, click **Finish**.

 It may take up to 48 hours for these changes to propagate.
 Warning notices may appear on your custom domain until propagation is finished.
 If your changes don't appear within 48 hours, return to the configuration wizard and confirm your settings.